 • 1 heaped tbsp tomato purée

-• 1 x 750ml bottle red wine
+• 1 x 750ml bottle of red wine

-• 1-liter beef stock
+• 1-litre beef stock

 • 150g pancetta lardons